 You can be an active part of our sled dog race by volunteering.
 While specific experience is needed for some of the positions, others require no previous experience — we train you.
-If you want to volunteer for any of the following positions, contact Cathy Quinn, our amazing volunteer coordinator, at firstname.lastname@example.org
+If you want to volunteer for any of the following positions, you can go online to Sign Up Genius here or contact Cathy Quinn, our amazing volunteer coordinator, at email@example.com

 Road crossing volunteers:

 Road Crossing volunteers get front row seats for the sled dog race!
 They are responsible for making sure all teams cross the roads safely.
 We can assign you to a road crossing team or you can get a group of friends together and we will find the perfect spot for your whole team.
 Road crossing volunteers are needed for the following shifts:

 • 8:00 a.m. until mid-afternoon